 Companies whose products/services are not yet ready to be marketed are automatically excluded from any financial aid.

-Maximum support: 50%
+Maximum support: 50% of the eligible costs

 Annual ceiling: €10,000

-• Web page and e-commerce
+– Web page and e-commerce platforms

-Eligible languages: all languages are eligible, except Luxembourgish
+Eligible languages: All languages are eligible, except Luxembourgish.

-Maximum support: 50%
+Maximum support: 50% of the eligible costs

 Annual ceiling: €10,000